 The only email you’ll get is when all the content is ready to go!

 ConceptShare is a client communication tool for freelancers designed for creatives in mind – allowing you to streamline the review and approval process for any project.
 Additionally, you can create workflow automations – thus removing the need to send your clients a hundred emails back and forth.

-With ConceptShare, you get clear and actionable feedback from your clients by creative review markups and commenting directly on assets share to avoid confusion.
-Require a change is easy as well – where you can quickly see status of your documents (images, videos, presentation, website links) enabling your team to understand the requirements faster.
+With ConceptShare, you get clear and actionable feedback from your clients by creative review markups and commenting directly on assets shared to avoid confusion.
+Require a change is easy as well – where you can quickly see the status of your documents (images, videos, presentation, website links) enabling your team to understand the requirements faster.

 Once the initial work is done, you can easily and securely share it with your client for their feedback and approvals effortlessly.
-The tool lets you document and track every step of the process with review history saved after each round.
+The tool lets you document and tracks every step of the process with review history saved after each round.

 Often time, on a project you’ll want to send files back and forth with a client.
 Email is no good for larger files and using other ‘creative’ ways might be over your client’s head.
-This is where WeTransfer can help with passing files back and forth – it’s super easy and has a limit of sending files sized upto 2GB for free.
+This is where WeTransfer can help with passing files back and forth – it’s super easy and has a limit of sending files sized up to 2GB for free.